cyberwreza/Gemini-AI-Chat/README.md

-# ESP32 Oscilloscope
+# Gemini AI Chat

-This script turns your ESP32 microcontroller into a basic oscilloscope that displays waveforms on an SSD1306 128x64 I2C OLED display.
-It captures and visualizes analog signals, allowing you to view waveforms such as sine waves, PWM, or any other input from an analog source.
+A static oscilloscope that visualizes incoming waveforms using ESP32 and an I2C 128x64 OLED.

 ## Features
 -Live analog signal display (static, not scrolling)